myashkumar/MDSresarch_FinalReport_Mahesh_Y/README.md

 Download australia.csv as described above.
-Run Phase_two.R with all CSV files and images in the working directory..
+Run Phase_two.R with all CSV files and images in the working directory.
 Knit Report_Mahesh_Yash.Rmd in RStudio (or via rmarkdown) to produce the final PDF.